realnoobestnoob/Memory-Chip-Industry-Cycle-Analysis/README.md

 This is just a short and fun project.
 Take it with a grain of salt :)

 Micron is used as a proxy

+Data is sourced from AI** Most historical financial data stretching back more than 5 years need paid subscriptions for access.